WizardEclipse/Auto-Check-In/README.md

 ---
 ### Usage:

-- Auto "Left Home" Message Sender records wether user is 'AT HOME', has 'LEFT HOME' and when, or is now 'BACK HOME'.
+- Auto Check in records wether user is 'AT HOME', has 'LEFT HOME' and when, or is now 'BACK HOME'.
 - The program proceeds to send a WhatsApp message to a reciever when the User leaves home and the time, and when they get back.

 - Network Scanning is done by pinging an ipadress 20 times every 20 minutes.